DMelisena/dotfiles/readme.md

 ```
 sshpass -p "password" ssh -o StrictHostKeyChecking=no serverUsername@10.46.10.1xx
 ```
-replace the xx with computer code
+replace the xx with computer
+replace the serverUsername and Password with the appropriate one

 ## Important links :
 https://docs.python.org/3/library/venv.html